sigcsets/sigcse2016/authors/lightningtalks.md

 Lightning talks describe works in progress, new and untested ideas, or opportunities for collaborative work.
 The purpose of a lightning talk can be to start a discussion, find collaborators, or receive input and critique about an idea.
-Proposals are limited to 1 page (including a 150 word abstract).
+Proposals are limited to {{site.data.cfp.details.["Lightning Talks"].limits}} (including an abstract of {{site.data.cfp.details.["Lightning Talks"].abstract}}).
 Lightning talk presentations will be 5 minutes each and given without media/slide support.

 # How Should The Proposal Be Formatted?